Abe Vigoda: Career

 Vigoda began acting while in his 20s, working with the American Theatre Wing.
 His career as a professional actor began in 1947.

-He gained acting notability in the late 1960s and early 1970s with his work in Broadway productions, including Marat/Sade (1967), portraying Mad Animal; The Man in the Glass Booth (1968), portraying Landau; Inquest (1970); and Tough to Get Help (1972), portraying Abraham Lincoln.
+He gained acting notoriety in the late 1960s and early 1970s with his work in Broadway productions, including Marat/Sade (1967), portraying Mad Animal; The Man in the Glass Booth (1968), portraying Landau; Inquest (1970); and Tough to Get Help (1972), portraying Abraham Lincoln.

-His best known film role is that of Salvatore Tessio in The Godfather (1972).
+His best-known film role is that of Salvatore Tessio in The Godfather (1972).
 He also appeared briefly in The Godfather Part II, in a flashback sequence at the end of the film.
 According to Francis Ford Coppola's commentary on the DVD's widescreen edition, Vigoda landed the role of Tessio in an "open call", in which actors who did not have agents could come for an audition.

 He gained further fame as Phil Fish on Barney Miller, a character known for his world-weary demeanor and persistent hemorrhoids.
 Vigoda landed the role after an unusual audition, in which he unwittingly displayed that he was a perfect fit for the role:

 While living in Los Angeles, I'd jog three to five miles a day.
 One morning jogging, my agent calls about a new series called Barney Miller, saying, "Go there at once."

 Well, I was tired and exhausted ...
 I must have run five miles that morning.
 I said.
 "I have to go home and take a shower."

 "No, no, no. Go right now to Studio City, you're very right for it, they know you from The Godfather, they want to see you."